This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 }

-This gives you fine-grained control over which elements you want to apply custom view transition effects to.
+This gives you fine-grained control over which elements you want to apply custom view transition effects to and allows you to morph between two totally different elements (with different selectors) in each view.
+For example you can morph a h1

 Code examples of using snapshots from CSS

-Earlier, you learnt that the default transition is a cross-fade effect.
-You can customize this effect by increasing the duration of the transition:
+Earlier, you learned that the default transition is a cross-fade effect.
+You can customize this effect by adjusting the duration of the transition.
+For example, you can increase the duration to make the transition slower and more noticeable:

 @view-transition {